-We might be staring down the barrel of the Commonwealth’s allocated long weekend to celebrate the birthday of Queen Elizabeth II, but more importantly, this weekend marks the 15th birthday of one of the most important albums for mid-00s emos; My Chemical Romance‘s Three Cheers For Sweet Revenge.
+Almost more importantly, next month marks the 17th birthday of one of the most important albums for mid-00s emos; My Chemical Romance’s Three Cheers For Sweet Revenge.

 As one of those moody teens who cut her hair in the bathroom with the kitchen scissors at least once, Three Cheers was this entrance into a world of horror-tinged, theatrical hard rock that brought with it the next wave of what we all came to know as ’emo’.

-Listening to Three Cheers and My Chemical Romance opened me up to other bands in the same thrilling, emotional, post-hardcore era; AFI with Sing The Sorrow, The Used with In Love And Death, and Thursday with War All The Time – bands that I’d carry with me throughout a tumultuous teenage life riddled with hormones, family death, and living in a regional, isolated town.
+Listening to Three Cheers and My Chemical Romance opened me up to other bands in the same thrilling, emotional, post-hardcore era; AFI with Sing The Sorrow, The Used with In Love And Death, and Thursday with War All The Time, and then further into hardcore with Alexisonfire‘s Crisis and Every Time I Die‘s Gutter Phenomenon – bands and albums that I’d carry with me throughout a tumultuous teenage life riddled with hormones, family death, and living in a regional, isolated town.

-Though the album explores some pretty dark and grim themes, and that the lead singer Gerard Way was battling his own personal demons of addiction and mental health at the height of the bands’ success, it all played spectacularly well into the subculture its fans were immersed in, and created a community of outcasts and weirdos around the band and their emo counterparts.
+Though Three Cheers explores some pretty dark and grim themes, and though lead singer Gerard Way was battling his own personal demons of addiction and mental health at the height of the bands’ success, it all played spectacularly well into the subculture its fans were immersed in, and created a community of outcasts and weirdos around the band and their emo counterparts.